idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 Of note here is:

-* we maintain a copy of the ``fd`` associated with ``filep`` as we use it with :manpage:`read(2)` to get more data from the stream

-* we buffer data to and from the stream -- STDIO is buffered and we need to maintain a corresponding buffer
+* we buffer data to and from the stream -- essentially we've re-implemented STDIO!

-  This *can* lead to some problems with flushing recalcitrant data.
-A problem we've all seen before, I'm sure.

 There is a generic file opening method: